neutrinojs/neutrino/packages/airbnb-base/README.md

 ## Customizing

 To override the build configuration, start with the documentation on [customization](https://neutrino.js.org/customization).
-`neutrino-preset-airbnb-base` creates some conventions to make overriding the configuration easier once you are ready to make changes.
+`@neutrinojs/airbnb-base` creates some conventions to make overriding the configuration easier once you are ready to make changes.

 ### Rules